 Sometimes, we become so immersed in climbing the corporate ladder, or achieving some personal goal, or pursuing some intense material interest, etc. that these pursuits become disconnected from their larger and more important purpose.

 We simply extract them from the divine redemptive plan that they were supposed to serve.
 And, as a result, these pursuits just become something we chase merely for the immediate intrinsic value that they hold.

 And certainly, these life-pursuits do, indeed, have a seductive intrinsic value.
 That’s why we become so carried away with them, at times.
 But what they do not have, in and of themselves, is enduring value.
 Disconnected from God’s larger purposes and standing alone, these pursuits are always short lived and ultimately empty.

 Thus, we may get to the top of the ladder, the pinnacle of our material aspirations.
 But, when we do, most of this brief life will probably be behind us.
 And, in any case, the joy of those achievements will still be, very soon, relinquished to death - and usually, long before that, to the ravages of age.

 Nevertheless, it typically remains true that our personal aspirations are the dearest treasure that we possess.
 So, the stand-out question becomes, “Who will we trust with what we cherish the most?”

-Will we horde these intentions to our self to secure what will always be merely a mingled happiness - and even that, for only the few brief decades of this physical life?
+Will we horde these intentions to our self to secure what will always be, at best, a mingled happiness - and even that, for only the few brief decades of this physical life?
 Or, will we surrender all to the loving God who gave us life in the first place, to fashion for us from that trust, a much more meaningful and substantial future for us?